cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CS GROUP (FINANCEMENT BPI)-AI4GEO-EN.md

 # Context

-CS Group responsabilities for Development of a SCALABLE, AGILE and “DEVOPS ready” geospatial services development and publication platform are as follows:
+CS Group responsabilities for Development of a platform for the development and publication of scalable, agile and "devops ready" services " are as follows:
 * Design, development and deployment on CNES HPC, Cloud, DIAS.
 Integration of partner contributions.
 Help Desk, Documentation, User Support

 ![Main Picture](Project-CS GROUP (FINANCEMENT BPI)-AI4GEO-EN pict 2.png)